Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

-Given that definition, and for a given class $\mcal O$ of ordered graphs, one can define $\Forb(\mcal O)$ as the set of ordered graphs that do not contain any member of $\mcal O$ as an induced ordered subgraph.
+Given a set $\mcal O$ of ordered graphs, we define $\F_o(\mcal O)$ as the class of ordered graphs that do not contain any member of $\mcal O$ as an induced ordered subgraph.
 We say that a class of ordered graphs $\mcal O$ is $\chi$-bounded if the set of graphs $G$ such that there exists $\prec$ with $(G,\prec)\in \mcal O$ is $\chi$-bounded (we simply ignore the orderings here).

 Let $\mathcal T$ be a class of tournaments.
 Recall that $\mathcal T^{\prec}$ is the set of graphs that are backedge graphs of a tournament in $\mathcal T$.
 We now define the ordered version of it as follows: